-Note: Effective rates with deductions are computed considering a single worker with two dependent children.
+Note: Effective rates with deductions are computed considering a single worker with two dependent children, as this case comprises a comparable set of standard deduction across all countries (i.e., SSCs and dependents).
 Data labels use International Organization for Standardization (ISO) country codes.
 PIT = personal income tax.